enrightc/The-Gourmet-Cake-Club/README.md

 #### Sign-Up Button Not Visible on Small devices in Landscape Orientation
 - Issue: On small devices in landscape mode, the "Sign Up" button in the navigation bar does not appear.
 - Description: When viewing the website on small devices in landscape orientation, the "Sign Up" button in the navigation bar is not visible.
 This may impact user accessibility and the ability to easily access the sign-up functionality from the navigation bar.
 It's important to note that the sign-up option is still available in the call-to-action section at the bottom of the home page.
-- Expected Behavior: The "Sign Up" button should be consistently visible in the navigation bar on all devices and orientations, ensuring a seamless and accessible experience for users.
+- Expected Behaviour: The "Sign Up" button should be consistently visible in the navigation bar on all devices and orientations, ensuring a seamless and accessible experience for users.
 - Steps to Reproduce:
     - Access the website on a small device in landscape mode.
 Navigate to any page.
   - Observe that the "Sign Up" button is not visible in the navigation bar.
 Check the call-to-action section at the bottom of the home page, where the sign-up option is still available.
-  - Compare this behaviour to other pages where the "Sign Up" button is expected to be present in the navigation bar.

 # TECHNOLOGY